-- " Improve and enhance their teaching and services to - " Provide their students with an enhanced learning environment. - " Prepare and plan for change in schools. - " Assist schools and the community to improve education for all students. - " Assess outcomes of school curricula, programs, services, and activities. - " Assume leadership roles in education. - " Engage in continued professional growth.
+- " Assist schools and the community to improve education for all students. - " Assess outcomes of school curricula, programs, services, and activities. - " Assume leadership roles in education. - " Engage in continued professional growth.

 Additional graduate level courses may be applicable toward an advanced post-master's program such as the certificate of advanced graduate studies.